metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 - You have an application using React.
 The SDK is tested to work with React 18.
 It may work in React 17, but cause some warnings or unexpected behaviors.
 - You have a Pro or Enterprise [subscription or free trial](https://www.metabase.com/pricing/) of Metabase
-- You have a running Metabase instance using a compatible version of the enterprise binary. v1.50.x are the only supported versions at this time.
+- You have a running Metabase instance using a compatible version of the enterprise binary.

 # Getting started